The Centre has organised and hosted the following conferences

 3rd International St Magnus Conference, "Visualising the North", 14-16 April 2016

-You can now view a selection of presentations from this conference on the University of the Highlands and Islands' YouTube channel, ThinkUHI.
+A selection of presentations from this conference can be viewed on the University of the Highlands and Islands' YouTube channel, ThinkUHI.

 2015 - Rune Rede, 9th Full Day Runic Colloquium, 21-23 May 2015.
 More information and call for papers here

 2015 - RETI 26th June - 1st July: "Impact of culture heritage on economic development in island destinations" Conference 26th - 28th June, Summer School 29th June - 1st July.
 Visit the conference website on http://www.reti2015.org/